jadonk/beagle-tester/README.md

 1. Connect HDMI from board under test to TV to see output
 2. Connect an Ethernet device (router) with a DHCP server that has a gateway that will respond to pings
 3. Connect the 3 USB flash drives
-4. Connect the audio patch cable
+4. Connect the audio patch cable and speaker
 5. Power the board under test
 6. Connect to the board under test USB client port from a USB host with RNDIS client support that will perform a DHCP request that will respond to pings
 7. Wait for the BeagleBoard.org desktop to show (should be under 2 minutes)